On my project, I’ve been noticing code like this:

 The difference is that in the latter component, propTypes are much more detailed.
 It’s better for two reasons:

-• React validates your props better.
-In the former component, you won’t get any warnings if you pass a wrong array into items or if you forget to pass it at all.
-Instead, you’ll have a wrong rendering result or a runtime error and will have to debug it.
+itemsor if you forget to pass it at all.
+Instead, you’ll have a wrong rendering result or a runtime error and will have to debug it. -

 There’s only one case when I find it acceptable to skip some propTypes definitions.
 It’s when your component just passes a prop to a child component and doesn’t care about its structure.
 In this case, the child component should validate the prop:

-propType in Header cares only about the id field it uses, and counters doesn’t care about its items type at all.
+Header cares only about the id field it uses, and counters doesn’t care about its items type at all.class Header extends React.Component {

 static propTypes = {